 Motivation doesn’t last forever, you need to replenish it regularly.
-Highly motivated individuals treat motivation like a muscle, they practice it regularly to increase it.
-There are many ways such as watching motivational videos, listening to powerful speeches, saying strong affirmations in the first hour you wake up can do wonders for your mental health.
+And, you can do this by practising an hour of power daily.
+That’s how all the motivated individuals out there, prefer to do it.
+They watch motivational videos, listen powerful speeches, say strong affirmations in the first hour they wake up which in return, do wonders for their mental health.

 In these 60 minutes, do everything you can possibly do to keep yourself upbeat and inspired the whole day.
 If you start your day right, half the battle is won already!